antonarhipov/convex-hull-service/docs/prompts.md

 ## Prompt 2 - Improvements Plan

-### Option 1 - Manual
+### Option 1: Manual

 Analyze the docs/requirements.md and create a detailed plan for the improvements of this project.
-Write the plan to docs/plan.md file.
+Write the plan to the `docs/plan.md` file.

-### Option 2 - Automatic
+### Option 2: Automatic

 Analyze the project and create a detailed plan for the improvements of this project.
-Write the plan to docs/plan.md file
+Write the plan to the `docs/plan.md` file

 ## Prompt 3 - Task List
-Create a detailed enumerated task list according to the suggested enhancements plan in docs/plan.md.
+Create a detailed enumerated task list according to the suggested enhancements plan in `docs/plan.md`.
 Task items should have a placeholder [ ] for marking as done [x] upon task completion.
-Write the task list to docs/tasks.md file.
+Write the task list to `docs/tasks.md` file.
 Update Junie guidelines to include the task management approach.

 ## Prompt 4 - Implementation
-Proceed implementing the improvements plan according to the tasks listed in docs/tasks.md.
+Proceed to implement the improvement plan according to the tasks listed in `docs/tasks.md` file.
 Mark tasks as done [x] upon completion.